LinhDangThanh/videoSearch/README.md

 # videoSearch
-Youtube videos search base on location
+Youtube videos search base on location.
+Support for Authentication and Authorization with JWT.
+Visualize videos on Google Maps.
+Live app: http://billinhit.online/video-search/
 # Structure
 The MEAN stack project, backend expressjs in root directory and frontend directory is whole angular code.
 # Developement